-Refresh and rejuvenate at one of Midtown's stellar Italian restaurants.
+Enjoy world-class Italian dining at one of Midtown's stellar Italian restaurants in NYC.

 Most of these fine establishments are within walking distance of some of the city's most popular attractions like Times Square, the Theater District, Central Park and the Empire State Building.